 The Shetland sheepdog, which may look like a miniature collie but stands out as a local variant of the Icelandic sheepdog found in the Shetland Islands, takes sixth place.

-The spitz dog was bred as a wild collie to create this unique breed.
+The spitz dog was bred from a wild collie to create this unique breed.
 It is playful and energetic, and it is at home and active; it excels in agility, flyball, and obedience.

-A Doberman Pinscher is highly loyal to his family.
+A Doberman Pinscher is highly loyal to its family.

 The man needed protection from the crowd of enemies he made because of his work.
 So he trained and made him ‘dangerous’, but only on paper: the Doberman barked and growled but rarely bit.
 Today, Dobermans are much less aggressive; they are excellent family dogs who love to play and are incredibly loyal.